FarmData2/FarmData2/CONTRIBUTING.md

 ### 9. Discuss & Repeat

-If your pull request is ready for review, go to step [Step #11](#11-mark-your-pull-request-as-ready-for-review).
+If your pull request is ready for review, go to the next step.

 Otherwise, go back to [Step #5](#5-make-and-test-your-changes) and continue working on your changes.
 But, be sure to monitor your draft pull request for comments, feedback or questions from the maintainers and respond to them in a timely manner.